RHFieldProductManagement/baremetal-ipi-lab/01-intro.md

 ## OpenShift Release

-When you hear the term OpenShift release, what we're really talking about is the "imagestream" that makes up a particular snapshot in time of the OpenShift distribution.
+When you hear the term OpenShift release, what we're really talkig about is the "imagestream" that makes up a particular snapshot in time of the OpenShift distribution.
 The OpenShift team has done a fantastic job of implementing a continuous CI system that tests every patch, including upgrade testing between releases.
 All of the current releases, both nightly builds and CI-passing code can be found [here](https://openshift-release.svc.ci.openshift.org/).

 Each OpenShift release contains, amongst many other things, a manifest of container images (and associated versions) that it will deploy, along with a built-in corresponding version of the OpenShift installer in binary format, as noted in the previous section above.
 When you deploy OpenShift you point to a given release, but usually this will be hidden from you - you'll simply pull the latest release and the installer will deploy OpenShift and pull the requested container images as per the manifest.
 In this lab we're going to be pulling a slightly customised OpenShift release so you'll get to see a bit of it.